 How do you do this within the “Work, then play” approach?

 Simple.
 You make sure the homework is “checked” by you before play begins.
 In other words, HOLD THEM ACCOUNTABLE!

 Give few clues, when you see errors.
 Over time, gradually put more and more responsibility on them to find their errors before they can play.
 In this way, there is no reward in rushing through their work.
-There is reward in learning to pay better attention, so that you don’t have to keep repeating your homework.
+There is a reward in learning to pay better attention so that you don’t have to keep repeating your homework.
 Slowly…for some…they get it.
 Others will get it very quickly.

 Now, it’s just time to…